 The horror stories about Kia vehicles spontaneously combusting are piling up quickly.
-According to Consumer Reports, last month alone, the Center for Auto Safety counted more than 200 complaints from consumers to the U.S. National Highway Traffic Safety Administration (NHTSA) describing scenarios where vehicles suddenly caught fire without warning.
+According to Consumer Reports, last month alone, the Center for Auto Safety counted more than 200 consumer complaints to the U.S. National Highway Traffic Safety Administration (NHTSA) describing scenarios where vehicles suddenly caught fire without warning.
 The safety group petitioned the federal auto safety agency to issue a formal recall and said the complaints were linked to certain models of both Hyundai and Kia vehicles.

 Reports of Fires and Explosions